 Any anomalies in the health parameters that indicate a potential health complication can be reported to both the patients and relevant doctors in real-time.
 By receiving health alerts in real-time, patients and doctors can quickly schedule consultations to investigate and spot signs of relapse or complications.
 As a result, any potential negative side-effects of treatments and surgeries can be mitigated in time.

 4. Focusing on Value-based Care by Removing Possibilities of Error

 Medical error is one of the leading causes of death and a core issue that every healthcare focus on.
 Healthcare data analytics can be used to combat any human error occurring in patient care, be it those occurring at the doctor’s table or the back office.
 It can analyze the prescribed medications and validate it with the user data to flag potential discrepancies or errors, thereby saving lives.

 In addition to the precision and certainty offered by big data analytics, the healthcare profession also has another critical factor -- time.
 Interpreting analytics reports, which are often in the form of large quantitative tables, take time and effort to understand and interpret.

 In the absence of data scientists and analysts, converting these numerical tables into medical inferences may not be a straightforward process for healthcare providers.

 Thus, it is essential to deliver the analytics reports to doctors in a language they can understand.
 To overcome this hurdle, healthcare organizations can leverage automated report writing with Natural Language Generation (NLG), an advanced AI technology to convert this big data into simplified text summaries.

-Using these plain text reports, doctors can easily make sense of the analytics reports and make decisions quickly.
-As a result, doctors will be able to treat more patients and minimize the average waiting time for patients.
-They can also further expedite treatments and potentially save more lives.
+Using these plain text reports, healthcare providers can easily make sense of the analytics reports and fasten decision making.
+As a result, they will be able to treat more patients and minimize the average waiting time, while further expediting treatments and potentially saving more lives.